mkuthan/mkuthan.github.io/source/_posts/2016-01-29-spark-kafka-integration2.markdown

 The `close()` method is like the `flush()` method but also closes the producer.

 The `flush()` method could be very handy if the Streaming framework wants to ensure that all messages have been sent before processing next part of the stream.
-With `flush()` method streaming framework is able flush the messages to Kafka brokers to simulate commit behaviour.
+With `flush()` method streaming framework is able to flush the messages to Kafka brokers to simulate commit behaviour.

 Method `flush()` was added in Kafka 0.9 release ([KIP-8](https://cwiki.apache.org/confluence/display/KAFKA/KIP-8+-+Add+a+flush+method+to+the+producer+API)).
 Before Kafka 0.9, the only safe and straightforward way to flush messages from Kafka producer internal buffer was to close the producer.